-- 5.1 The Dean of Graduate Studies and Research will supply the student's previous academic honor code disciplinary record (if any) and all appeal materials to the Graduate Appeals Committee (GAC).
-The (GAC) will act on the case within 10 days and will determine if the student as responsible or not responsible of the charges.
+5.1 The Dean of Graduate Studies and Research will supply the student's previous academic honor code disciplinary record (if any) and all appeal materials to the Graduate Appeals Committee (GAC).
+The (GAC) will act on the case within 10 days and will determine if the student is guilty of the charge.
 Both the student and faculty member involved will be given the opportunity to appear before the committee and give evidence to support their positions and make statements concerning the appropriate penalties to be imposed.
-Members of the GAC may question either the student or the faculty member or both and may ask for additional materials as they see fit. - 5.2 If the student charged with a violation of the Academic Honor Code is found not responsible, the GAC prepares a written report of the case and sends it to the Dean of Graduate Studies and Research, who will maintain a confidential file of materials related to the case.
+Members of the GAC may question either the student or the faculty member or both and may ask for additional materials as they see fit.

+5.2 If the student charged with a violation of the Academic Honor Code is found not guilty of the charge, the GAC prepares a written report of the case and sends it to the Dean of Graduate Studies and Research, who will maintain a confidential file of materials related to the case.
 The case is closed and no penalty may be imposed.